2007 Stanley Cup playoffs: (1) Detroit Red Wings vs. (2) Anaheim Ducks

-Stanley Cup Finals
+Stanley Cup Final

 This was the first and to date only playoff meeting between these two teams.
 Anaheim most recently made it to the Finals in 2003 where they were defeated by New Jersey in seven games, while Ottawa made their first Finals appearance in their fifteenth season.
 This was the first Finals series to be played in Ottawa since the original Ottawa Senators won the Stanley Cup in 1927.
 For the first time since 1999, neither of the two Stanley Cup finalists had previously won the Stanley Cup.
 The teams did not play each other during this year's regular season.

-Anaheim became the first team based in the Pacific Time zone in the NHL's modern era to win the Stanley Cup; they also became the first west coast team to win the Stanley Cup since the Victoria Cougars in 1925.
+Anaheim became the first team based in the Pacific Time zone in the NHL's modern era to win the Stanley Cup; they also became the first west coast team to win the Stanley Cup since the Victoria Cougars in 1925, as well as the first team from California to win the Cup.
+The Senators became first NHL team from Ontario to reach the Finals since the Toronto Maple Leafs in 1967.